usnistgov/sesame/doc/tutorial/intro.rst

    :label: np

 where the term :math:`b_l` essentially sets (or is set by) the zero of energy for the electrostatic potential (the default value is 0).
-Quasi-fermi levels are convenient in part because they guarantee that carrier densities are always positive.
+Quasi-Fermi levels are convenient in part because they guarantee that carrier densities are always positive.
 While carrier densities vary by many orders of magnitude, quasi-Fermi levels require much less variation to describe the system.
 The signs in Eq.